 The Linha de Cascais train network connects Lisbon to Cascais.
 Ticket fares are 2.25 euros one way– which is a 4 zone ticket.
 You can add that to the Viva Viagem re-loadable Lisbon transit ticket.
 There are 24 hour or 72-hour tickets available as well, with unlimited rides.

 Tickets can be purchased at the train center and cannot be booked online.

 Tours: Cascais small group tour + multi city tour – explore Cascais, Cabo da Raco and Pena Palace

 Cabo da Raco and the Western Coast – Sintra – Cascais Natural Park (50 min)

 Cabo da Raco is located within the Sintra – Cascais Natural Park on the western coast.
 There are many multi-city tours that incorporate a quick stop at the Cabo da Raco.
-But the reason we included this as one of the day trips from Lisbon is because you can explore the natural park, which is one of the 13 natural parks in Portugal on its own – that is away from Pena palace or town centres, just in the lap of nature.
+But the reason we included this as one of the day trips from Lisbon is that you can explore the natural park, which is one of the 13 natural parks in Portugal on its own – that is away from Pena palace or town centres, just in the lap of nature.

 Cabo da Raco means the cape of Raco.
 It is the westernmost tip of continental Europe.
 So yea, it’s one of those things that you can boast about.
 ‘I went to the westernmost tip of Europe, pretty much like how I saw the European and Asian continental shifting in southern Iceland” – brag busters!

 Okay, okay, on a serious note.
 Cabo da Raco pulls tourists to its shores where the blue waters of the Atlantic sea touch the sky and make it so wonderful to look at.

 What to do at Cabo da Raco and the Western Coast?